GeoNode/documentation/intermediate/harvesting/index.rst

     depending on the type of remote service that it gets data from.
 Harvester workers may accept their own additional configuration parameters.

+    Harvester workers are set as the ``harvester_type`` attribute on a :ref:`harvester <harvester-label>`.
+Their configuration is set as a JSON object on the ``harvester_type_specific_configuration`` attribute of the harvester.

     GeoNode ships with the following harvester workers:

-        GeoNode (geonode.harvesting.harvesters.geonodeharvester.GeonodeUnifiedHarvesterWorker)
-            This is appropriate for harvesting from remote GeoNode deployments
+    #. :ref:`GeoNode <geonode-harvester-worker-label>` (geonode.harvesting.harvesters.geonodeharvester.GeonodeUnifiedHarvesterWorker) - This is appropriate for harvesting from remote GeoNode deployments

-        WMS (geonode.harvesting.harvesters.wms.OgcWmsHarvester)
-            This is appropriate for harvesting from remote OGC WMS servers
+    #. :ref:`WMS <wms-harvester-worker-label>` (geonode.harvesting.harvesters.wms.OgcWmsHarvester) - This is appropriate for harvesting from remote OGC WMS servers

-        ArcGIS (geonode.harvesting.harvesters.arcgis.ArcgisHarvesterworker)
-            This is appropriate for harvesting from ArcGIS REST services
+    #. :ref:`ArcGIS REST services <arcgis-harvester-worker-label> (geonode.harvesting.harvesters.arcgis.ArcgisHarvesterworker) - This is appropriate for harvesting from ArcGIS REST services

 harvestable resource
     A resource that is available on the remote server.
-It can be harvested if
+Harvestable resources are persisted in the GeoNode DB.
+They are created during :ref:`refresh operations <update-harvestable-resources-action-label>`, when the harvester worker interacts with the remote service in order to discover which remote resources can be harvested.

+    Harvestable resources can be managed by visiting the ``harvesting/harvestable resources`` section of the GeoNode admin area, or by visiting the ``api/v2/harvesters/{harvester-id}/harvestable_resources`` API endpoint with an admin user.

+    In order to be harvested by the :ref:`harvesting scheduler <harvesting-scheduler-label>`, a harvestable resource must have its ``should_be_harvested`` attribute set to ``True``.
+This attribute can be set manually by the user or it can be set automatically by the harvester worker, in case the corresponding harvester is configured with ``harvest_new_resources_by_default = True``

 .. _harvesting-session-label: